Prinsphield/GeneGAN/README.md

 #### 2. Linear Interpolation of Image Attributes

-We can control how much the target attribute is interpolated on the source images by linear interpolation.
-Run
+Besides, we can control to which extent the bangs style you add to your images through linear interpolation of image attribute.
+Run the following code.

     python test.py -m interpolation -i datasets/celebA/align_5p/182929.jpg -t datasets/celebA/align_5p/035460.jpg -n 5